NLog/NLog/.github/ISSUE_TEMPLATE/question.md

 Are you searching for a layout or layout renderer?
 You could find them [here](https://nlog-project.org/config/)

-Stackoverflow is recommend for questions.
+StackOverflow.com is recommended for questions.
 You could expect a faster response there (but do include all the info below) and the search is better.

-For the stackoverfolow the following is recommend:
+Important details when asking question on StackOverflow.com:

 - Use the tag "nlog"
 - Include versions of NLog/NLog.AspNetCore etc.
-- Include the platform (.NET 4.5, ASP.NET Core 3 etc)
+- Include the platform (.NET 4.5, ASP.NET Core 3, Xamarin etc)
 - Include the current config (xml or code)
 - Explain current result
 - Explain desired result